Vintage Season: Synopsis

 At the end of May, more time travelers visit the house.
 A meteorite lands nearby, destroying buildings and starting fires—the "spectacle" that the time travelers wanted to end their visit with.
 Oliver's house survives, as the visitors had already known it would.

 The time travelers leave for the coronation of Charlemagne in 800, except Cenbe, the genius who composed the symphonia Oliver had experienced.
 In conversation with Oliver, Cenbe admits that the time travelers could prevent the disasters they savor but do not do so because changing history would keep their culture from coming to be.
 Oliver goes to his room, feeling ill.

 In a short scene set in the future, the final version of Cenbe's symphonia is performed, including a powerful image of a face, apparently that of Oliver in the "emotional crisis" induced by his conversation with Cenbe.

 Oliver writes down a warning about the time travelers, which he hopes will change history.
 However, he dies of a new plague, apparently brought to Earth by the meteor.
 The house and the unread message are destroyed in a futile effort at quarantine.

 What would become known as "The Blue Death" enters history as a disaster comparable with the Black Death of the Middle Ages, both being part of Cenbe's symphonia (as well as the Great Plague of London).
 Eventually humanity manages to develop a cure and an inoculation against it, which would be given to time-travelers returning to this period—but that comes far too late for Oliver Wilson and countless others.

 Reception

 Readers immediately acclaimed the story.
 It has been called "great", "perhaps the ultimate expression of Catherine L. Moore's art", "her masterpiece", "hauntingly memorable", "classic" and "one of the most brilliant stories in modern science fiction."
 One reviewer praised its "carefully controlled suspense".

 Derivative works

 Robert Silverberg wrote a story about the aftermath, "In Another Country", which was published in Isaac Asimov's Science Fiction Magazine in 1989 and reprinted with Vintage Season as a Tor Double in 1990.
-Silverberg also took up the theme of time-travel used for tourism in his novel "Up the Line".
+(Silverberg had also taken up the theme of time-travel-as-tourism in his 1969 novel Up the Line.)

 The 1992 American film Timescape, also titled Grand Tour: Disaster in Time, was loosely based on Vintage Season, though with a happy ending substituted for the somber conclusion of Moore's original.